-Fireworks Night will take place on Saturday 8th November.
+The next event is Fireworks Night, which will take place on Saturday 7th November.
 In addition to the usual fantastic fireworks display at 7.30pm, there will also be a large bonfire, and a competition for the best Guy – bring your entries along before 6.30 pm !

 The timetable of events is as follows: